jito-foundation/jito-programs/README.md

 # Jito Programs
-This repository is home to our on-chain programs that enable MEV collection and MEV sharing with SOL stakers.
+This repository is home to Jito's on-chain programs that enable MEV collection and MEV sharing with SOL stakers; additionally we may host useful on-chain program reference implementations here.

 ## Gitflow
 This repository is declared as a submodule in the `jito-solana` client.
 In order for that to work the `Solana`